-Does Your Sterilizer Comply with Joint Commission’s Sterilizer Recording Requirement?
+Does Your Sterilizer Comply with the Joint Commission’s new Sterilizer Printers / Recorder Requirement?

-Here’s what you need to know about the new printer requirement:
+Here’s what you need to know about the new sterilizer printer requirements:

 - We can make your practice compliant with the new Sterilizer Printer requirement by procuring a SteriData printer on your behalf and then install it easily and quickly.
 We can train your staff on how to use the SteriData printer.